From changing your ceiling fan direction to ceiling fans with LED light, we have tips on how to save money with an energy efficient ceiling fan.

 Bonus tip: Want to save 15% on your heating costs in the winter?
 Reverse the ceiling fan direction so it goes clockwise (there’s a small switch on the fan’s body or you can hold the fan button down on our handheld remote).
 It creates an upward draft and sends warm air throughout the room.

 Fans cool people, not rooms.
 You’ll hear our experts at Hunter say this a lot.
 Ceiling fans create a wind chill effect.
 What’s that?
 Glad you asked.
 A ceiling fan makes you feel cooler by speeding up the evaporation of perspiration on your skin.
 For example, if the thermostat in your room is set to 80 degrees, running the fan could make you feel as if it’s 72 degrees.

 If your fan is too small, it won’t move enough air.
 Too big, and it could move too much air (brrr).
 Here’s a table to help you decide what size fan you need:

 |20’ x 20’ (large room)||50” to 54”|

 |More than 20’ x 20’ (great room)||56” or larger|

 If you want to stay cool but don’t want your papers blowing everywhere, you might try a larger blade.
 A larger blade gives you comparable cooling at a lower speed than a smaller blade.

-Green as in energy efficient of course.
+Green as in energy efficient, of course.
 Switch out those traditional incandescent bulbs in your ceiling fan for LED bulbs.
 Here at Hunter, we want our fans to be as energy efficient as possible.
-We’re even making the switch to using LED bulbs in our fans.
+We’re even making the switch to using LED bulbs in all of our ceiling fans with lights.
 Our LED bulbs operate at 9.8 watts.
 That’s the equivalent of a 60 watt bulb.
-Simply put– Less energy and more money savings!
+Simply put– less energy and more money savings!